 DFS in Bali to save

-Duty free shopping in Bali is a great way to get last-minute gifts, or to purchase otherwise expensive items such as liquor, beauty products, and chocolates.
-Find an end-of-the trip present for yourself, or indulge in a wonderful treat for a family member or friend.
+There are plenty of romantic things to do with your special someone in Bali.
+Duty-free shopping, however, is a great way to get last-minute gifts from souvenir shops at the Bali airport or to purchase otherwise expensive items such as liquor, beauty products, and chocolates.
+Find an end-of-the-trip present for yourself, or indulge in a wonderful treat for a family member or friend.
 Be sure to be mindful of any limits your country may have on your DFS, and know what items are worth it and which ones are simply overpriced.
 With this short guide to help you navigate DFS in Bali’s airport, you’re on your way to grab all the deals Bali has to offer.

 Learn more about the province by checking out these frequently asked questions about Bali.